-Allowed Tops- GWHS polo, GWHS T-shirt or collared shirt with GWHS logo, only GWHS Hoodies may be worn.

-Allowed Bottoms- khaki or black pants/skirts/shorts (length is 3 inches from center of the knee).
+Allowed Tops- Black or Navy polo shirt GWHS T-shirt -FRIDAYS ONLY ONLY - GWHS Hoodies may be worn.
+Allowed Bottoms- khaki or jet black pants/skirts/shorts (length is 3 inches from center of the knee).

-Students are required to wear their Identification card and SLC lanyard around their necks and it must be visible at all times.
+Students are required to wear their Identification card and lanyard around their necks and it must be visible at all times.
 If a student is given a temporary ID it must be visible on their person at all times.